 From the CCTS: External monitors are essential to the ongoing oversight of clinical research activities.
 For industry sponsored clinical trials, a contract is executed which includes allowance of sponsor representatives to come onsite to monitor the data collected throughout the life of a research study for data integrity and participant safety purposes.

-With approval from UKHealthcare leadership we will allow on‐site monitoring within CCTS facilities as long as the following requirements are adhered to:
+On-site monitoring within CCTS facilities is allowed as long as the following requirements are adhered to:

 Scheduling: In person monitor visits utilizing the CCTS must:

-Schedule the visit with the appropriate CCTS staff member(s) at least 1 week prior to the visit.
+- Schedule the visit with the appropriate CCTS staff member(s) at least 1 week prior to the visit.
 The CCTS staff will confirm that a location is available within the CCTS.
 If space is not available, the study team will be responsible for locating a space in which social distancing can be maintained for the visit and notifying the CCTS staff.
-Visits occurring within less than a week’s notice will NOT be accommodated and if not scheduled ahead of time we cannot guarantee a location will be available for the monitor.
+Visits occurring within less than a week’s notice will NOT be accommodated.
+If visits are not scheduled at least a week ahead of time, we cannot guarantee a location will be available for the monitor.

 - Recognized clinical contraindications to COVID-19 vaccines;